Categories

 John Steinbeck, East of Eden

 And why not?
 The way I see it, we let perfect get in the way of being consistent, which is one thing I wish I knew before entering the working space.
 We fall into the trap of thinking that the way to do good work is by having to be perfect for the job.
-Sometimes we feel we are not qualified for a job because we did not tick all the requirements, so we stall in sending out our resumes but then, are companies really after perfect people?
+Sometimes, we feel we are not qualified for a job because we did not tick all the requirements.
+This can lead us to stall in sending out our resumes.
+But, are companies really after perfect people?

 What does perfect mean?